 Skip to contents

-absolute_price_oscillator() also accepts a double vector in which case the indicator is calculated 'as-is' without passing through model.frame. absolute_price_oscillator() returns an n by k matrix computed in C by default.
-When k = 1, the result is simplified to a double vector; for k > 1, the full n by k matrix is returned.
+absolute_price_oscillator() also accepts a double vector, in which case the indicator is calculated directly without column selection.
+When the result has a single column it is simplified to a double vector; otherwise the full n by k matrix is returned.

 Usage